- What is septic arthritis?

 In most people with septic arthritis, the onset of symptoms occurs very quickly, within a few hours or days.

 In about half of cases, the knee is affected.
-Other commonly affected joints include the hip, shoulder, elbow, ankle and, in the case of intravenous drug users, sternoclavicular joint between the collarbone and breastbone.
+Other commonly affected joints include the hip, shoulder, elbow, ankle and, in the case of intravenous drug users, the sternoclavicular joint between the collarbone and breastbone.
+The condition may occur as polyarticular arthritis, in which multiple joints are affected.

 It is very important to seek medical attention immediately if septic arthritis is suspected.
 The Ada app can also give you an initial symptom assessment.

+Infection causes damage to the joint.
+This may be a direct result of the infecting microorganism, such as Staphylococcus aureus, or a result of the affected person’s immune response.
 As soon as bacteria invade the bloodstream, the body begins an immune response.
 White blood cells and joint lining cells may attempt to surround and digest the bacteria.
 The chemical signals sent out by these cells contribute to the characteristic inflammation of septic arthritis, which can cause destruction of cartilage.
 Depending on the infecting organism, the level of inflammatory response and joint destruction varies.
+For example, infection with Neisseria gonorrhoeae, which is known as gonococcal arthritis and is caused by the bacteria responsible for gonorrhea, induces a relatively mild inflammatory response.

-- Age of 80 or above: 45 percent of those affected are older than 65
+- Age 80 or above: 45 percent of those affected are older than 65

-- Prosthetic implant, such as artificial knee or hip, or other recent joint surgery
+- A prosthetic implant, such as an artificial knee or hip, or other recent joint surgery

 - Prior joint damage, particularly from rheumatoid arthritis or gout